czerkies/romanczerkies.31/README.md

 ## Installation

-Clone and install locally:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/czerkies/romanczerkies.31.git
 ```

 ## Usage

-1. Open `index.html` in a browser.
+1. Open `index.html` in any modern browser.
-1. Nothing to manage, nothing to do: it just works.
+1. Nothing to do, nothing to manage: it just works.

 ## Support